pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - There is something moving in the grass, at 20-25 meters.
-It passes for one moment in a zone with a more sparse vegetation and your character can recognize it: is a big felin.
+It passes for one moment in a zone with a more sparse vegetation and your character can recognize it: is a big feline.
 ```

 Some other moves differs if the target is a PC or an NPC, they are presented as